 “No, you!” – Why Audiobook Listeners aren’t lazy.

 You might have read my blog post about audiobooks and ableism.
-When someone calls listening to audiobooks lazy or cheating it directly hurts readers who have to rely on audiobooks.
+When someone calls listening to audiobooks lazy or cheating it directly hurts readers for whom audiobooks are the most accessible form of literature.

 But I also have a few things to say in defense of all the many audiobook listeners who aren’t disabled and who are regularly confronted with how their favorite form of enjoying books is “less than”.